Portion launches auction house for crypto art and collectibles

 Be aware though — this is not an attempt to create a blockchain-powered eBay.

-“Portion is very much focused on the higher end of the market,” Portion CEO Peter Engleman told me.
+“Portion is very much focused on the higher end of the market,” Portion cofounder Peter Engleman told me.
 “The first platform to launch in a few months will cater directly to notable artists.
 The future state of Portion will expand to include physical goods as we continue to develop mechanisms that provably link a physical good with its Blockchain Certificate.
 The Blockchain Certificate is a unique token standard that verifies authenticity and initiates the record of provenance for future transferences.”

 More than 80,000 people fall victim to non-payment or non-delivery in online auctions each year, costing those affected over $138 million.
 And that is just one type of online auction fraud, which has remained in the top five types of internet crime the FBI has dealt with every year for the last nine years.